chemfiles/chemfiles.f03/doc/reference/misc.rst

     configuration file.

-    This function will fail if there is no file at path, or if the file is incorectly formatted.
+    This function will fail if there is no file at path, or if the file is incorrectly formatted.
 Data from the new configuration file will overwrite any existing data.

     :argument character(len=\*) path: the new configuration file path